labsyspharm/minerva-story-upload/README.md

 - Know your O2 Login Username / Password
 - Understand how to ssh from a command line

-Transfer any .story.json or .csv files to o2:
+- Transfer any .story.json or .csv files to o2
+  - use specific `final-story-files` folder name

 ```
 scp -r final-story-files USER@o2.hms.harvard.edu:/home/USER/final-story-files